KeresaIva/Assigment/Test_coverage_plan.md

 Tasks:
 - Validate that user information is correctly stored in the database.
 - Verify that password encryption and storage are secure.
-- Confirm accurate display of user details in the user profile (if applicable).
+- Confirm accurate display of user details in the user profile.

 **Security:**